New Account Fraud Detection: Identify Genuine Customers

 Genuine New Customers Or Fraudsters?

-Corporations find themselves in something of a digital “arms race” against fraudsters, and unfortunately, it’s often the genuine customer who pays the price.
+Corporations find themselves in a digital “arms race” against fraudsters, and unfortunately, it’s often the genuine customer who pays the price.

 Traditional new account fraud prevention methods focus on the fraudsters, which can negatively affect the experience of legitimate customers.
 In fact, many genuine customers find themselves in the cross-hairs of a company’s fraud prevention methods.
 Once they receive a false decline, the customer is lost.